 Social media (Facebook, Twitter, emails, MySpace, Snapchat, Instagram, etc.) are readily available in today's society and has become an integral tool for medical societies, hospitals, and advocacy groups.
-Some of these forms are being utilized for interaction between healthcare providers and patients.
+Some of these forums are being utilized for interaction between healthcare providers and patients.
 It is imperative that sonography students recognize that the maintenance of confidentiality and overall professionalism while engaging in these technologies is critical to maintaining patient privacy and respect.
 Clinical sites may have specific guidelines to be followed by employees using social media.
 Students of the Diagnostic Medical Sonography program are NOT permitted under any circumstances to post or discuss any clinical experience or information regarding their experience with the clinical site, its personnel, or its patients on any social media.
-Any student posting clinical experiences to social media sites will be in jeopardy of probation, suspension, and /or dismissal from the Program and removal from the clinical site.
+Any student posting clinical experiences to social media sites will not only be subject to disciplinary action but also be in jeopardy of probation, suspension, and/or dismissal from the Program and removal from the clinical site.
 Such violation may result in a delay of students completing their program requirements and may result in further disciplinary action.

-Realizing that the Internet and other social media technologies are fun and can be used to engage, teach, and connect, and even disperse correct, vetted health information, they also present risks and carry responsibilities.
-Students must exercise the upmost professional courtesy and respect to their fellow classmates, teachers, preceptors, and patients while engaging in these modalities.
-Unprofessional conduct, with reference to any technology or action, will not be tolerated in the Diagnostic Medical Sonography Program or at RIT.
+Realizing that the Internet and other social media technologies are fun and can be used to engage, teach, and connect, as well as even disperse correct, vetted health information, they also present risks and carry responsibilities.
+Students must exercise the upmost professional courtesy and respect to their fellow classmates, program faculty and staff, including adjunct faculty, teachers, preceptors, and patients, while engaging in these modalities.
+Inappropriate postings that may include discriminatory remarks, harassment, and threats of violence or similar inappropriate or unlawful conduct will not be tolerated.
+Unprofessional conduct, with reference to any technology or action, will not be tolerated in the Diagnostic Medical Sonography Program or at RIT and may subject students to disciplinary action up to and including dismissal from the program.